 Step 4: Reporting

 In addition to the executive summary, Drive Research also prepared a one-page infographic and typical customer persona for the manufacturing company.

-Other Questions Answered for Kris-Tech Wire
+Other Questions Answered for the Manufacturer

-- Word associations with Kris-Tech Wire
+- Word associations with the client

 - Factor(s) most important when choosing products